theNerd247/sermons/personal/identity/outline.md

 > "I have nothing to prove.
 God showed me grace when I couldn't be perfect by
 > adopting me and forgiving me.
 It's ok if I make a mistake right now.
 He loves
 > me no matter what"

+Forgiveness
+: letting go of the wrong done to you or by you
+: changing how you feel about that person and being seeing them as God sees them.

 # Application